tomcatling/jupyterhub-aws-spawner/README.md

   }
 ```

-Next create a `bastion_info.json` to ssh jump the server in the subnet.
-Use the key from the above configuration.
+Next create a `bastion_info.json` to ssh-jump to the server in the subnet.
+Use the key from the configuration above.

-Note: To make jump ssh work you should set `StrictHostKeyChecking no` on the bastion server for the worker subnet.
+Note: To make jumpssh work you should set `StrictHostKeyChecking no` on the bastion server for the worker subnet, otherwise the jumper will be stuck.
 ```json
 {
   "bastion" : "example.bastion.com",